Satiankit96/Data-Science/Data Science Certification/3. Prepare Data for Exploration/Week_3/Week_3_1_Databases.md

 Database features

-RElational Database - A series of related tables connected via their relationships.
+Relational Database - A series of related tables connected via their relationships.
 - One or more of the same fields must be there in both tables.

+Normalisation
+- This is the way of sorting the data in a relational database.
 1. Primary Key
 - This is a unique value which cannot be repeated in any of the rows and cannot be blank.
 - They should exist in almost every table in order to make the job easier.